blm849/supersimplehardening/README.md

 You are now ready to run the shell scripts step1.sh to step5.sh

+##### Preliminary activities
+Before running any scripts, replace the file /etc/issue.net with the contents of file __sample_issue_net_banner.txt__.

 ##### Step1.sh
 Running this script adds a user that is goint to be part of the sudo and adm groups.
 This script also lets you set a password.
 You may want to add more than one userid.
 When you run this program, pass the name of the new user as a parameter.

 *	E.g., enter: ./step1.sh newuser

-You will be prompted for a password for the new user, newuser
+You will be prompted for a password for the new user, __newuser__

 Once step1.sh runs successful, you can now log in to the system with the userid newuser.

-Do this now.
+Consider adding a secondary user if you will have more than one user (e.g. a backup user)

+*Do this now* before you run the next steps.

 ##### Step2.sh
 Running this script backs up files that will be changed in step 3.
 The backed up files will have a name of backup.yyyymmdd_hhmmss.filename